protontypes/open-sustainable-technology/README.md

 - [pyam](https://github.com/IAMconsortium/pyam) - A Python package for data-wrangling, analysis and visualization of integrated-assessment scenarios and energy systems modeling results.
 - [GCAM](https://github.com/JGCRI/gcam-core) - A dynamic-recursive model with technology-rich representations of the economy, energy sector, land use and water linked to a climate model that can be used to explore climate change mitigation policies including carbon taxes, carbon trading, regulations and accelerated deployment of energy technology.

+- [EXIOMOD](https://github.com/TNO/EXIOMOD-open) - A macro-economic model that predicts the effects of public authority measures, shifts in consumer behaviour and associated enviromnetal impacts.

 ## Natural Resources